 If you form your SMLLC between now and January 1, 2024, then you will be exempt from the $800 minimum franchise tax for your first taxable year.
 After that first year, you’ll pay the tax annually.

-The current filing fee for the Articles of Organization in California is $70, but that fee is currently waived until June 30, 2023.
+The current filing fee for the Articles of Organization in California is $70.
 If you want to reserve your business name, you’ll pay an extra $10.

 Popular States to Form a Single Member LLC